Introduction

 The Title IX Coordinator will notify the parties, in writing, of the final assessment and whether or not the complaint will proceed to a hearing or be transitioned for adjudication under another College Policy.
 This decision may be appealed by either party.
 Instructions and grounds for the appeal will be shared by the Title IX Coordinator in the cover letter for the investigation report.
 Parties have 3 business days after receipt of the investigative report to submit in writing an appeal of the transition to another policy or the failure to transition to another policy, and the other party will be provided with 3 business days in which to respond to such appeal

-• Where the Respondent is a student, the investigative report shall be referred to the Office of Student Life, which will utilize the student disciplinary process for Non-Academic Conduct in the Student Handbook to adjudicate the case.
+Cases that are eligible for hearing will continue using the Hearing Resolution Process outlined in this Policy.
+All other cases shall be handled as follows:- Where the Respondent is a student, the investigative report shall be referred to the Office of Student Life, which will utilize the student disciplinary process for Non-Academic Conduct in the Student Handbook to adjudicate the case.
 Appeals shall be handled pursuant to that process.

-• Where the Respondent is not a student, the matter shall be referred to the Human Rights Committee, which shall review the investigative report and make a determination based on the preponderance of the evidence as to whether Prohibited Conduct occurred.
+- Where the Respondent is not a student, the matter shall be referred to the Human Rights Committee, which shall review the investigative report and make a determination based on the preponderance of the evidence as to whether Prohibited Conduct occurred.

 A designated member of the Human Rights Committee will prepare a report containing the Committee’s findings and conclusions.
 Sanctions will be determined by an appropriate Vice President according to the list of potential sanctions in this Policy.
 The parties will receive copies of the report and notification of any sanctions that are issued.
 Appeals shall be handled as indicated in this Policy, except that an Appeals Panel consisting of three Vice Presidents selected by the Title IX Coordinator shall be used in lieu of a single Appeals Officer.

-Where a case is not eligible for hearing but involves sexual assault, dating violence, domestic violence, or stalking allegations, the following procedural protections will be available to both parties through the Student Conduct or Human Rights Committee procedures outlined above:
+Where a case is not eligible for hearing but involves sexual assault, dating violence, domestic violence, or stalking allegations, the following procedural protections will be available to both parties through the Student Conduct or Human Rights Committee procedures outlined above:- Continued access to informal resolution procedures until a determination is reached as to whether a Policy violation occurred;

-• Continued access to supportive measures;
+- Continued access to supportive measures;

-• Procedures are conducted by officials that receive annual training on issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of the victims and promotes accountability;
+- Procedures are conducted by officials that receive annual training on issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of the victims and promotes accountability;

-• Continued ability to bring an advisor of choice to any related meeting or proceeding;
+- Continued ability to bring an advisor of choice to any related meeting or proceeding;

-• Both parties receive simultaneous written notice of the result of the disciplinary proceeding, the procedures for appeal, any changes to the result, and when such results become final.
+- Both parties receive simultaneous written notice of the result of the disciplinary proceeding, the procedures for appeal, any changes to the result, and when such results become final.

-7. Responses to Investigative Report
+- Responses to Investigative Report

 The parties have 10 calendar days beginning at the conclusion of the 3-day appeal window, if no appeal is filed, or beginning at the receipt of the appeal decision if an appeal is filed, to submit their written response to the Investigation Report.
 The response may include an assertion that evidence not summarized in the report, but present in the case file, should be considered as relevant.

-2. Hearing Resolution Process
+- Hearing Resolution Process

 A Hearing Resolution will be used to resolve cases that include charges of Sexual Harassment –